 Inconsistency is the enemy of proper automation, so knowing about the types of data out there can greatly improve your chances.
-Let’s explore the distinction between structured and unstructured data and how they relate to supporting a digital transformation of financial processes — and enable automation that does the job..
+Let’s explore the distinction between structured and unstructured data and how they relate to supporting the digital transformation of master data and financial processes.

 Understanding structured data

 A structured data set is organized, quantifiable, consistently formatted, and easily understood by software and algorithms.
 This type of data is ideal for process automation since technology, in general, will have no problems parsing, searching, and editing the information.

 - Invoice line-items

 Even though different formats exist for the same type of structured data (phone numbers might include parentheses, spaces, or just hyphens between the numbers, for instance), converting between formats is easy and still doable by a machine.

 You might see structured data used in the accounting department for invoices and receipts whenever transaction dates and monetary amounts are recorded.
 The customer relationship management (CRM) tool your business uses also deals heavily with structured data sets.

 One of the only downsides to structured data is that it’s not as flexible.
 One format is only useful for the intended purpose it’s designed for.

 Unstructured data is exactly what it sounds like: data that lacks a simple structure that most automated tools and platforms have trouble parsing.
 Examples include:

 - Information in PDF invoices and printed receipts